-2. Results
+Results

 Although the proportion of workers with a vested benefit will rise under shorter vesting rules, the level of these benefits will vary with the generosity of the plan.
-Table 2 illustrates the potential value of benefits that separated vested participants with less than ten years of service would accumulate from a defined benefit plan with the model plan's benefit level (\$10 per month per year of service). $\pm$ / More generous plans would accumulate proportionally higher vested benefits.
+Table 2 illustrates the potential value of benefits that separated vested participants with less than ten years of service would accumulate from a defined benefit plan with the model plan's benefit level (\$10 per month per year of service).
+More generous plans would accumulate proportionally higher vested benefits.
 As shown in the table, if a plan with this benefit level were to adopt full and immediate vesting, those with less than ten years of service and under 40 years of age would have accumulated a vested benefit valued at less than \$1,700 upon separation.
-Those under the age of 55 with less than ten \$4,300 upon separation.
+Those under the age of 55 with less than ten years of service would have accumulated a benefit of less than \$4,300 upon separation.